Philosophy of Computing Archive

 Rhys Southan, Helena Ward, Jen Semler

-Critique one of the central pillars of AI risk discourse: the assumption that rational agents will preserve their goals.
-They argue that this instrumental goal preservation thesis fails due to a "timing problem."
+Critiques the assumption that rational agents will preserve their goals, arguing that this instrumental goal preservation thesis fails due to a "timing problem."

 June 2025